Airbnb description tips

 How Hostalytics helps with description experiments

-Hostalytics automates the part of the workflow that is tedious: it captures a clean baseline automatically when it detects a description edit, tracks the right metrics over the after-period, and summarizes whether the change likely helped, hurt, or was inconclusive.
+Hostalytics automates the tedious part of measuring description changes: it captures a clean baseline automatically when it detects a description edit, tracks the metrics that determine your ranking -- CTR, page views, and booking rate -- over the after-period, and summarizes whether the change likely helped, hurt, or was inconclusive.

 FAQ